prijatelj/bayesian_eval_ground_truth-free/README.md

 6. Merge with master

 But given the nature of the project trivial changes to the repository can be pushed to master without that process.

+Bug tracking should be done in Gitlab Issues, but trello tickets should be made as well.

 Data should be linked in shared google drive folders, make sure to add data folders to .gitignore before pushing.